Table of Contents

 Simply deleting files using your PC or Mac settings does not erase them from your computer, as any data recovery software can easily trace and recover them.

-Therefore, a file erasure software is the prescribed method to permanently delete files from any external storage devices, such as Hard drive, USB, SD card, etc. This software functions by overwriting on top of the files you wish to delete.
+Therefore, a file erasure software is the prescribed method to permanently delete files from any external storage devices, such as Hard drive, USBs, SD cards, etc. This software functions by overwriting the files you wish to delete.
 This overwriting can be done once or multiple times.

-Stellar File Eraser is a recommended file erasure software that can easily and efficiently erase all contents of your external storage device.
-This way, you can securely destroy your data and make it inaccessible to anyone.
-It is available for both Windows and Mac computers.
+Stellar File Eraser is a recommended file eraser software that can easily and efficiently erase all contents of your external storage device.
+This will ensure that your data is destroyed and cannot be accessed by anyone.

 Follow the steps below to remove temporary files using Stellar File Eraser: